sbarex/SourceCodeSyntaxHighlight/README.md

 - Icons of the custom file format are disabled on Catalina (cause an application freeze).
 - In `RTF` mode the colors may be slightly lighter than what is set (probably due to the different handling of color profile).
 - Typescript `.ts` format cannot be handled because is reserved by macOS and associated to the mpeg video stream format.
+- If a quicklook windows is opened when the system switch the theme appearance, the contents will not be refreshed to the new style.

 ## Note for developers